 Fixed 60% royalty rate on paperbacks

-Wondering which kind of eCommerce store to choose?
-Dropshipping has a lower barrier of entry than other Amazon FBA models, like wholesale and private label.
+Dropshipping has a lower barrier of entry than Amazon FBA models, like wholesale and private label, so it's easier to start.
 However, drop shipping requires much more management of customer complaints.
 This is because of late shipping times, lack of tracking numbers, relying on different suppliers with their own logistics, lack of automated systems, and more.

-While Amazon FBA is easier to run, the Amazon dropshipper has more control over their dropshipping business.
+The Amazon dropshipper has more control over their business.
 This is because a large pre-purchased inventory won't tie you down.

 But, as long as you’re on Amazon’s platform, they have ultimate control of your Amazon store.
 If you break their Terms of Service, they can suspend your Amazon seller central account.
 When this happens, they can also withhold your money for months.
 Learn the Terms of Service and follow it for changes.
 If you are a drop shipper, follow your Amazon metrics closely.